-Dr. Richardson and his wife Cheryl have two children, Keith (born Sept.
-11, 2002) and Ella Kate (born Aug.
-9, 2004).
-He enjoys working out, running, Texas Hold-em poker, reading, and traveling.
-Dr. Richardson also conducts communication-related training for various organizations, including the Texas Fire Chiefs Association and the UNT System.
+Dr. Richardson (Dr. R.) and his wife Cheryl have two children: Keith, who is a Business major at Baylor University, and Ella Kate, who majors in musical theater at Southeast Missouri State University.
+Dr. R. enjoys working out, running, fantasy football, reading, and traveling.
+He also conducts communication-related training for various organizations, including the Texas Fire Chiefs Association, Texas Department of Family and Protective Services, and the UNT System.

-Dr. Richardson has two primary research interests: whistle-blowing/peer reporting of unethical behavior and disaster/crisis communication.
-He has also published recently in the areas of parental decision-making about youth tackle football, and teaching study abroad courses.
+Dr. Richardson's primary research interests include organizational whistle-blowing, communication and sport, and disaster/crisis communication.
+He has published articles recently in the areas of parental decision-making about youth tackle football and how whistleblowing affects families.

 Faculty Advisor for COMM Future Pros